a-gis-001/a-gis/memory-bank/systemPatterns.md

 12. **Explicit Return Types** - All functions should have explicit return type hints in their docstrings and function signatures.

+13. **Error Handling** - Functions should handle errors gracefully:
+    - For functions returning structs:
+      - Include an `error` field in the return struct
+      - Return validation errors as strings in the `error` field instead of raising exceptions
+      - Set `error` to empty string ("") when no errors occur
+      - Set other fields to appropriate default values when an error occurs
+    - For other functions:
-13. **Error Handling** - Functions should handle errors gracefully and return `None` or raise appropriate exceptions with descriptive messages.
+      - Return `None` or raise appropriate exceptions with descriptive messages

 14. **Test Coverage** - Each function should have comprehensive tests covering:
     - Happy path (expected inputs)